Religious Studies and Philosophy

 Our vision is to allow students to develop key skills for learning and life beyond education.
 Students will gain a deeper understanding of religions and explore philosophy and ethics in the modern world.
 Our subject develops students’ skills such as critical thinking and reasoning; it encourages them to participate through in-depth debates.

-Studying Religious Studies and Philosophy and Ethics helps us to understand other people’s beliefs, what their beliefs and values are and why they do the things they do.
+Studying Religion, Philosophy and Ethics helps us to understand other people’s beliefs, what their beliefs and values are and why they do the things they do.
 It helps us to think about our own beliefs as well as looking at alternative belief systems we might want to find out about in the future.
-Religious Studies and Philosophy and Ethics helps us to think about big questions which people sometimes ask about life.
+Religion, Philosophy and Ethics helps us to think about big questions which people sometimes ask about life.
 We can look at some of the answers philosophers have come up with over the last five thousand years.

 Some of the most important figures in history, and in the modern-world, have studied Religious Studies and Philosophy and Ethics such as T.S.Elliot, Carol-Ann Duffy and Martin Luther King Jr. Our aim is to inspire our students to understand the importance of Religious Studies and Philosophy and Ethics in today’s world whilst ensuring they gain the best possible results at all key stages.